jhargett1/aws-bootcamp-cruddur-2023/journal/week3.md

 ![HomeFeedPagejs](https://user-images.githubusercontent.com/119984652/224452597-d688bc53-885a-475a-b39c-1825faff3a2f.png)

-Our web app was previously setup prior to implementing authentication by using Cookies to signify signed in and signed out states.
+Our web app was previously setup to implement authentication by using Cookies to signify signed in and signed out states.
 We now also needed to edit our code in the 'ProfileInfo.js' file.

 ```js
 import { Auth } from 'aws-amplify';